devtron-labs/devtron/docs/user-guide/global-configurations/sso-login.md

 ### 1. Create new SSO Configuration

+Make sure that you have a [super admin access](https://docs.devtron.ai/global-configurations/authorization/user-access#assign-super-admin-permission).

-Login as a user with super admin privileges and go to `Global Configurations` -&gt; `SSO Login Services` and click any `Identity Provider` and fill the configuration.
+* Go to the `Global Configurations` -&gt; `SSO Login Services` and click any `SSO Provider` of your choice.

-Add valid devtron application `URL` where it is hosted.
+* In the `URL` field, enter the valid Devtron application `URL` where it is hosted.

-Fill correct `redirect URL` or `callback URL` from which you have registered with the identity provider in the previous step along with the `client id` and `client secret` shared by the identity provider.
+* For providing `redirectURI` or `callbackURI` registered with the SSO provider, you can either select `Configuration` or `Sample Script`.
+* Provide the `client ID` and `client Secret` of your SSO provider (e.g. If you select `Google` as SSO provider, then you must enter `$GOOGLE_CLIENT_ID` and `$GOOGLE_CLIENT_SECRET` in the `client ID` and `client Secret` respectively.)
+* Select `Save` to create and activate SSO Login Service.

+**Note**:
-Only single SSO login configuration can be active at one time.
-Whenever you create or update any SSO config, it will be activated and used by the system and previous configurations will be deleted.
+* Only single SSO login configuration can be active at one time.
+Whenever you create or update any SSO configuration, it will be activated and used by Devtron and previous configurations will be deleted.

-Except for the domain substring, URL and redirectURI should be the same as in the screenshots.
+* Except for the domain substring, URL and redirectURI remains same.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/sso-login-service/sso-login-services.jpg)

-Select `Save` to create and activate SSO login.

 ### 2. Update SSO Configuration

-You can change SSO configuration anytime by updating the configuration and click `Save`.
+You can change SSO configuration anytime by updating the configuration and click `Update`.
-**Note**: In case of configuration change, all users will be logged out of the system and will have to login again.
+**Note**: In case of configuration change, all users will be logged out of Devtron and will have to login again.

 ### 3. Configuration Payload

-* `type` : oidc or any platform name such as (google, gitlab, github etc)
+* `type` : Any platform name such as (Google, GitLab, GitHub etc.)
-* `name` : identity provider platform name
+* `name` : Identity provider platform name
-* `id` : identity provider platform unique id in string. (refer to dexidp.io)
+* `id` : Identity provider platform which is a unique ID in string.
+(Refer to [dexidp.io](https://dexidp.io/)
-* `config` : user can put connector details into this key. platforms may not have same structure but commons are clientID, clientSecret, redirectURI.
+* `config` : User can put connector details for this key.
+Platforms may not have same structure but common configurations are `clientID`, `clientSecret`, `redirectURI`.
-* `hostedDomains` : domains authorized for SSO login.
+* `hostedDomains` : Domains authorized for SSO login.